6 Essential Winter Safety Tips for Employees

 - Where they can find updates

-The most important thing you can do is let your employees know you have their best interest at heart.
+The most important thing you can do is let your employees know you have their best interests at heart.
 This means keeping them informed before, during, and after the weather event.
-The fortunate part about most winter weather storms is that they are predictable, therefore plannable.
-Be sure your emergency plan is current and relevant to each location, and that every employee understands the intricacies of the plan.
+The fortunate part about most winter weather storms is that they are predictable, and therefore plannable.
+Do what you can now to prepare and be sure you have a communication system that will help you get the word out fast.